Docsbook

 @docsbook find_skill "docs-gap-finder"

 Surfaces which documentation pages should be created next, based on real user signals (search misses, unanswered AI-chat questions, top external queries) instead of guesswork.
 Cross-references these signals against the live doc graph so already-covered topics are filtered out, then returns a prioritized list of the top 7 pages to create.
-Optionally opens a GitHub Issue per gap with a draft outline.

-Step 2 — Cluster and score#
+Step 2 — Clustering#

-Step 4 — Produce the prioritized report#
+Step 4 — Report output#

 # Documentation gaps — <workspace> (<period>)